Typhoon Cary (1987): Elsewhere

 The typhoon passed close to Hainan Island on August 21, where hurricane-force winds and torrential rain resulted in the disruption of water and electrical services.
 Hundreds of houses were damaged and more than 500 ha of crops were destroyed, but no deaths on the island occurred.
 After passing Hainan Island, the storm passed close enough to prompt a No 1. hurricane signal for Hong Kong, but this warning was dropped on August 20 as the storm receded.
 In all, the storm brought isolated showers to the area, with rainfall peaking at 45.5 mm at the Hong Kong Royal Observatory.
 A peak wind gust of 94 km/h was measured in Tai Mo Shan.
 Throughout the vicinity of Hong Kong, no deaths or damage were reported.

 Cary struck Vietnam six days after Betty, resulting in additional flooding rains across the area.
-Throughout the coastal provinces of Thanh Hoa, Ha Nam Ninh, Thai Binh and Haiphong, floodwaters from the storm overflowed dikes.
+Throughout the coastal provinces of Thanh Hoa, Ha Nam Ninh, Thái Bình and Haiphong, floodwaters from the storm overflowed dikes.
 Furthermore, storm surge and heavy rains damaged 75,000 acres of rice fields and more than 12,500 acres of other cultivated land in Nghe Tinh.
 There, the storm damaged many houses, warehouses, schools, and medical facilities.
 Further south, 7,500 acres of rice fields were inundated in Binh Tri Thien.
 Overall, 20 people were killed in the country and several others were injured.